Video Shows Boris Johnson Boast About Shaking Hands With Coronavirus Patients Before Getting Disease Himself

 In fact, at the time, Johnson told reporters that they would be “pleased to know” that he shook hands with coronavirus patients in a surprise visit to Kettering General Hospital in England’s Northamptonshire County in the country’s East Midlands region, according to an account by Britain’s Daily Mirror newspaper.

-Johnson on March 3 stated, “I shook hands with everybody” at the hospital which housed some coronavirus victims.
+Johnson on March 3 stated, “I shook hands with everybody” at the hospital, which housed some coronavirus victims.

 “I continue to shake hands.”